Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

 We anticipated finding differences between fake-news sharers and other groups on emotions.
 We indeed find fake-news sharers tend to use words related to high-arousal negative emotions (e.g., anger and anxiety) more frequently than other Twitter users.
-The differences on high-arousal negative emotions also hold when we compare against users matched on socio-demographics and social media activity.
-Another interesting finding is that fake-news sharers use fewer words related to positive emotions, and even fewer words related to low-arousal negative emotions.
-Regarding personality traits, fake-news sharers score higher on openness and neuroticism, but they are also \emph{less} agreeable, extroverted, and conscientious, similar to fact-check sharers.
+The differences in high-arousal negative emotions also hold when we compare against users matched on socio-demographics.
+Moreover, fake-news sharers use fewer words related to positive emotions and low-arousal negative emotions.
+Regarding personality traits, they score higher on openness and neuroticism but are also \emph{less} agreeable, extroverted, and conscientious.
+Fact-check sharers are similar to fake-news sharers on high-arousal negative emotions and some personality traits.

-Beyond differences in the use of emotion-related words and personality traits, there are distinct language patterns in the post-histories of fake-news sharers.
-The main distinguishing textual cue between fake-news sharers, random Twitter users, and matched users is the usage of power-related words.
-Additionally, we observed that fake-news sharers use language related to existential concerns more frequently, such as words associated with death and religion, compared to random Twitter users.
-Furthermore, fake-news sharers tend to employ significantly more analytic language, although this difference diminishes when considering socio-demographics (matched fake-news sharers).
-Moreover, they use fewer words related to friends and familiarity but show a preference for words related to money.
+Beyond differences in the use of emotion-related words and personality traits, there are distinct language patterns in the post histories of fake-news sharers.
+The main distinguishing textual cue between them, and random as well as matched Twitter users is the usage of power-related words.
+Additionally, we note that fake-news sharers use language related to existential concerns more frequently, such as words associated with death and religion, compared to random Twitter users.
+They also use fewer words related to friends and family, and more words related to money.
+Regarding linguistic style, we found numerous differences between fake-news sharers and others.
+Fake-news sharers use fewer second-person singular words, future tense, filler words, swearing, and impersonal pronouns.
+Additionally, they utilize more clout, longer words (more than six letters), and articles.
+Furthermore, they are more inclined towards male-oriented language and display less assent.